Positive representations over real closed fields: -positive representations for general real closed fields Theta-positive representations for general real closed fields

 for some minimal triple $(\gamma_1,\gamma_2, \gamma_3)$.
 Since $x,y,z$ are all distinct, at most one of the $\gamma_i$ is trivial.
 The properties of minimal triples mentioned above imply that $\rho(\gamma_i)\cdot \rho(a)^+ \in U_{\gamma_i}$ and that the $U_{\gamma_i}$ are all disjoint.
 Hence the cyclic order of the triple $(\rho(\gamma_1)\cdot \rho(a)^+,\rho(\gamma_2)\cdot \rho(a)^+,\rho(\gamma_3)\cdot \rho(a)^+)$ depends only on the cyclic order of $U_{\gamma_1}, U_{\gamma_2}, U_{\gamma_3}$, which only depends on the first letters of $\gamma_1,\gamma_2,\gamma_3$.

-While this is not very explicit, it should be clear that the cyclic order on the orbit of $\rho(a)^+$ is the same for all representations satisfying the hypotheses of \Cref{lem: SchottkyPositive}.
+From this, it follows that the cyclic order on the orbit of $\rho(a)^+$ is the same for all representations satisfying the hypotheses of \Cref{lem: SchottkyPositive}.
 In particular, this cyclic order is the same for the inclusion of $\Gamma_{0,3}$ in $\PSL_2(\Rb)$.
 Hence, if $a^+$ denotes the attracting fixed point of $a \in \mathbf{P}^1(\Rb)$, the map

 is positive. \end{proof}